-Thus, by applying the Planflow transformation to the Gaussian process prior, we obtain a more flexible and expressive prior that can capture complex dynamics.
-One can also use other architectures such as the RealNVP \cite{dinh2016density} for high dimension data as the transformation.

-Applying the same idea as the normalizing flow on random variables, we can also transform the standard GP $\boldsymbol{f}(\cdot)$ into a more flexible and expressive random process $G_K(\boldsymbol{f})(\cdot)$.
-Specifically, we form the vector field by first passing the state variable $\boldsymbol{x}(t)$ through a multidimensional Gaussian process:
+Applying this idea to a simple GP $\boldsymbol{f}(\cdot)$, we can transform it into a more flexible and expressive random process $G_K(\boldsymbol{f})(\cdot)$.
+Specifically, we form the vector field by first passing the state vector $\boldsymbol{x}_t$ through a multidimensional Gaussian process